snappdevelopment/JsonTree/README.md

 ## Download

-See `maven-central` tag at the top for the latest version.
+See `maven` tag at the top for the latest version.

 ```kotlin
 dependencies {